Writer • Playwright • Writing Events

 Live Lit:

-I joined fellow writer Philip Douch for his show last year at Burdall's Yard in Bath and again later on in his tour in Chipping Sodbury and I will be on stage with him in Wooten Edge on 27th April.
+I joined fellow writer Philip Douch for his show last year at Burdall's Yard in Bath and again later on in his tour in Chipping Sodbury and Wooten Edge.
 I recently participated in a fab new live short story event, Fresh Fiction, run by Grace Palmer of Novel Nights.
 One of the audience members said of my story 'Green Roofs': Lovely evocation of hope and the power of kindness – beautifully paced.
 I'm glad they enjoyed it.

 I've got another story on the Unbound podcast series.
 A Long Way From Home is available to listen to here.
 It is read by Rebecca Charles, sound edited by Mark Lingwood and produced by Tempest Productions.
 Tempest also recorded my story Living in The Shadow of Venus, which you can listen to here.
 The Unbound series of stories are all well worth a listen.